 Eligibility to represent a school in interscholastic activities is a privilege and not a right.
 Eligibility is attained by meeting the standards of eligibility cooperatively set by the Missouri member schools of MSHSAA and additional standards established by the Festus School District.
 These eligibility criteria allow students to be able to participate and remain eligible.
 The privilege to participate in activities carries with it a responsibility to the school, to the activity or organization, to the student body, to the community, to your team, and to the individual student.
 We want you to enjoy the years you participate in interscholastic activities and support the spirit of citizenship within the Festus community.
-Information in this manual will acquaint you with the major rules and regulations you must follow in order to maintain and protect your school eligibility requirements.
+Information in this manual will acquaint you with the major rules and regulations you must follow in order to maintain and protect your school eligibility.
+This is not a complete list of Festus School District policies or MSHSAA eligibility requirements.
 You should check with the administrators at your school anytime you have questions or concerns, as they have a complete copy of all District policies, discipline codes, and MSHSAA eligibility requirements.
 Knowing, understanding, and following these requirements will enable you to maintain and protect your eligibility.
 It is important for you to know that all the requirements must be met, as no one requirement is more important than another.